 When Italians turn on the a/c, they really turn it on.

-If you tend to get cold like me, definitely follow this Italy travel tip and bring a jacket–otherwise you might freeze to death in a train or museum.
+If you tend to get cold like me, definitely follow this Italy travel advice and bring a jacket–otherwise, you might be freezing in a train or museum.

 Located in the eastern part of Italy between Emilia-Romagna and Marche, this tiny country styles itself as the oldest republic in the world!

 It’s also incredibly beautiful, and definitely worth visiting.

 The emergency phone number in Italy is 112 (the equivalent of American 911).